Low Interest Rate Credit Cards

 Australians on Reddit have mixed views on low interest rate credit cards.
 On /r/AusFinance/, one Redditor explained how they planned on using one to spread out the cost of a large purchase: "I'm looking to make a purchase (~$2500) now, and ideally pay it off in a lump sum around January next year.
 Small payments between now and then would be okay, but would like to pay the bulk of it in one go in January."

-Meanwhile on Whirlpool, one user posted about their plan to use interest-free days on their credit card to reduce interest on their home loan: "My plan would be to pay 100% of my salary into my offset account, use the credit card for day to day purchases for the duration of the interest free period and when the period comes to an end use the funds in offset I have saved to clear off the card in full."
+Meanwhile, on Whirlpool, one user posted about their plan to use interest-free days on their credit card to reduce interest on their home loan: "My plan would be to pay 100% of my salary into my offset account, use the credit card for day to day purchases for the duration of the interest free period and when the period comes to an end use the funds in offset I have saved to clear off the card in full."

 In general, Aussies are cautious about credit cards but recognise the potential benefits of low interest options.
 Many view them as useful tools when used responsibly, particularly for managing large purchases or optimising cash flow.
 However, in conversation after conversation, there's a strong emphasis on paying off balances in full to avoid interest charges whenever possible.